timvaillancourt/smallhands/README.md

 1. Better, trump-themed errors/handling
 2. Separate fetching and writing thread(s)
 3. Optional TTL expiry on Tweets (*using MongoDB TTL Index*)
+4. Install steps and indices for sharded deployment

 ##  Code
 I beat Python with a hammer until it works.
 Your improvements are appreciated!